Lighting & Electrics

 improvement in the responsiveness of the braking system, and this gives

 a greatly increased feeling of confidence in riding the bike.
-I have
+I quickly

-switches as essential, and I realise that I might have avoided
+switches as essential when using public roads, and I realise that I

 considerable stress had I fitted them from the outset.